What We Do

-For more information about file formats and required testing please read our HOW IT WORKS.
+For more information about file formats and required testing please read our How it Works.

 Promoting your ebooks

 There are an increasing number of opportunities to promote your ebooks via the Faber Factory retail partners.
 The most active retailers at present are Amazon Kindle, Apple iBookstore, Kobo and OverDrive, some of whom run a range of regular, seasonal and themed promotions.
-We will notify you of retailer promotional schedules, the proposed terms and invite submissions from you.There is also the opportunity for you to put forward suggestions for promotions to retailers via our Promotions Coordinator.
+We will notify you of retailer promotional schedules, the proposed terms and invite submissions from you.There is also the opportunity for you to put forward suggestions for promotions to retailers via your Account Manager.
 If you already have a good working relationship with a particular retailer and wish to arrange your own promotions then we won’t stand in your way!